Masoudmashayekh/100_days_of_code_Python/README.md

 - Exploring the LEGO Brick Colours
 - Find the Oldest and Largest LEGO Sets
 - Visualise the Number of Sets Published over Time
+- How to use the Pandas .agg() function
 -

 Link to work: